Napoleon in Russia, 1812

 At the start of the phase, Player One will begin to activate units.
 This is done by selecting a Leader and looking at his Command Range.
 The Command Range is the yellow number on the lower right of the Leader Block.
 Following this, Player One will announce which units will perform a Bombard.
 Looking at the example below, Eugene is our leader and the French player announces he will Bombard Borodino with the Heavy Artillery.
 Looking at the block, we see that this Artillery unit has a strength of “2” and a Firepower of “A3”.
 What this means is that the gamer will throw “2d6” and score a hit on a roll of a “1, 2 or 3”.
 These values could be modified by defensive terrain, but for our example that is not being considered.
 For our example, let’s say that Eugenes Heavy Artillery is having an off day and the 2d6 die rolls scored a 5 and 6 which are both misses.
 You should note that only a single Artillery unit from an adjacent border area can Bombard.
 We would then continue around the map, completing all of the Bombard orders in the different areas.

 Next, units that were activated under the leader that gave the Bombard order can move units into an adjacent area for combat.
-Again using the example above, we can move the two Infantry units (4C2 and 2C3) and the Horse Artillery (2A2) into Borodino for an attack.
-Since there is a ford and a bridge leading into Borodino we can move these units as we are under the battle limits for the area.
-Now Player 2 would repeat the “Activate Command, Bombard, and Move” and then we would resolve the battles as chosen by Player 1.
+Again using the example above, we can move only the two Infantry units (4C2 and 2C3) and not the Horse Artillery (2A2) into Borodino for an attack.
+The reason that the Horse Artillery cannot move into Borodino is that according to the rules if there is multiple terrain in an area (or in our case between areas) you must use the border terrain with the lowest Battle Limit.
+In our case we have a ford and a bridge across the Voina stream, either of which will allow us to move 2 units.
+However, since we must choose the lowest Battle Limit we can only choose one of the crossings and that means we can only move two units into Borodino.
+At this point, Player 2 would repeat the “Activate Command, Bombard, and Move” and then we would resolve the battles as chosen by Player 1.

 The order of battles would be as follows as determined by the Player and Firepower of the unit.
 In our case the battles could be resolved as: